Garrana/MEAArc/README.md

 # MEAArc

+in this program partners are expected to engage with the customer and deliver the below activities

 # Scope of work
-partner to deliver with identified customer to deliver the following activities estimated time is only for guidance purposes
+partner is expected to deliver the following activities with the agreed customers

+estimated time is only for guidance purposes

   Deliver Hybrid Cloud Overview ( 1- Azure hybrid cloud overview )  - 120 mins